forfudan/MojoMiji/src/docs/advanced/lifetime.md

 ## Tracking lifetime information

 How does Mojo ensure, in the last example, that the lifetime of `x` is extended until all its references are lastly used?
-The answer is **to track the lifetime of the original owner in its references (aliases or safe pointers)**.
+The answer is **to track the lifetime of the original owner in its references and safe pointers**.

-When you create a reference (alias or safe pointer) to a variable, the reference will carry a piece of information on who is the **original** owner variable.
+When you create a reference or a safe pointer to a variable, the reference will carry a piece of information on who is the **original** owner variable.
 Let's say the owner variable is `a`, and you create several references, e.g., `b`, `c`, `d`, etc, to it.
 Then all these references will carry the information that `a` is the **original** owner of the value.

 During compilation, Mojo will do these steps: